Shanghai aluminum hits three-month low as coal prices tumble - Up News Info

 Article content

-Aluminum prices in Shanghai fell to their lowest in more than three months on Thursday, as tumbling coal prices eased worries about rising production costs for the energy-intensive metal.
+Aluminum prices in Shanghai hit their lowest in more than three months on Thursday as tumbling coal prices eased worries about rising production costs for the energy-intensive metal.

 The most-traded December copper contract on the Shanghai Futures Exchange dropped as much as 7.6% to 19,200 yuan ($2,999.95) a tonne, the lowest since July 22.
 The contract has lost 23% since the beginning of last week.